Red Devils Blog

 The early highlight of Amorim’s tenure was the 2-1 victory over Manchester City, but the prelude to that match had been Rashford’s omission from the squad, with Amorim stating that Rashford had not met the required standards.

-In the January transfer window, Rashford was loaned out to Aston Villa, whilst youngsters Ayden Heaven and Patrick Dorgu were signed.
+In the January transfer window, Rashford was loaned out to Aston Villa, Antony was loaned out to Real Betis, whilst youngsters Ayden Heaven and Patrick Dorgu were signed.
 Dorgu, a left wing-back, was identified as a player who could fit well into Amorim’s system.

 The 2024-25 season continued to be a struggle under Amorim, with United failing to find any positive consistency.
 Whilst the Premier League campaign had been fraught with bad results which made qualification for European football through the league position near impossible, there was one bright spot: Manchester United’s run to the UEFA Europa League final.
 United had put all their eggs in the Europa League basket, their only realistic chance to qualify for European football.
 Performances were anything but routine, such as the dramatic quarter-final comeback victory in extra time against Lyon, or the decisive semi-final wins over Athletic Bilbao, which saw United win 5-1 on aggregate.